Lottery Strategies: 7 Systems to Predict Winning Lottery Numbers

 Lottery Strategies to Use When Picking Your Numbers

-Some people claim that creating a set of winning numbers by mixing hot, cold, and overdue numbers and then playing those numbers until they hit gives them an edge.
+Some people claim that creating a set of winning numbers by mixing hot, cold, and overdue numbers and playing that mix until they hit gives them an edge.

 The Wheeling System